vantage-sh/docs.vantage.sh/docs/connecting_linode.md

 # Linode from Akamai Connected Cloud

-Vantage uses a read-only API key to ingest Linode from Akamai Connected Cloud costs and discounts as invoices become available.
+Vantage uses a read-only API key to ingest Linode costs and discounts as invoices become available.
 Vantage also uses service-specific APIs to enrich cost data with additional resource-specific metadata.

 :::note
 Vantage cannot and will not perform writes to your Linode account and can see only metadata associated with your usage.